sucaba/IronTextLibrary/Doc/UserGuide.md

 Second issue is fixed by using annotations (.Net attributes) instead of expressions and operator overloading.
-Later allows to make language grammars similar to a typical Object-Oriented API represented by interfaces and classes and their members.
+Later allows to make language grammars similar to a typical Object-Oriented API represented by interfaces, classes and their members.
 With IronText approach developer can think of his language specification as a Text API i.e. API which is invoked though the text.